-3. The SFTD between PCell and PSCell shall be set to one of the differences in Table 4.7.5.1.5-2.
+3. The SFTD between PCell and PSCell shall be set to one of the conditions in Table 4.7.5.1.5-2.
+For negative Frame boundary offset, it can be achieved delaying PSCell in regards to PCell OR advancing PCell in regards to PSCell.
+For positive Frame boundary offset, it can be achieved delaying PCell in regards to PSCell OR advancing PSCell in regards to PCell.

 4.7.5.1.4.2 Test procedure